 - Any act or threat of violence toward another individual while in school or in the clinical setting. - Cheating on any written or oral assignment including plagiarism.
 Possessing, consuming, selling, distributing or exchanging alcoholic beverages, marijuana, synthetic marijuana or illegal substances, or being under the influence of either.
-"Illegal substances" include, but are not limited to, inhalants, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike drugs, and any substances commonly referred to as "designer drugs." - Inappropriately using, selling or sharing prescription and over-the-counter drugs. - Forgery, alteration or misuse of any school or clinical agency documents and/or records or knowingly giving incorrect, misleading or false information to school or affiliating clinical agency. - Theft or conversion of another's property including individuals, school or clinical agencies. - Attending clinical/class when not medically cleared is prohibited.
+"Illegal substances" include, but are not limited to, inhalants, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike drugs, and any substances commonly referred to as "designer drugs." - Being removed from a clinical or classroom setting due to the repeated smell of marijuana may result in dismissal. - Inappropriately using, selling or sharing prescription and over-the-counter drugs. - Forgery, alteration or misuse of any school or clinical agency documents and/or records or knowingly giving incorrect, misleading or false information to school or affiliating clinical agency. - Theft or conversion of another's property including individuals, school or clinical agencies. - Attending clinical/class when not medically cleared is prohibited.
 If a student has a medical clearance from work, they must miss clinical as well.